 According to FBI crime statistics, someone in the United States experiences a burglary approximately every 12 seconds, totaling over $3.4 billion in property and personal losses annually.
-From IP or product theft to information breaches and technological risks, your enterprise is under constant physical and digital threat from deviants.
+From IP or product theft to information breaches and technological risks, your enterprise faces constant physical and digital threats from deviants.

-Clearly, protecting your company from threats is more vital than ever, and thankfully, more straightforward too.
+Protecting your company from threats is more vital than ever and, thankfully, more straightforward.

-Through developing and implementing corporate security policies, or defined rules that establish how information objects should be treated, you can better protect your systems and information.
+You can better protect your systems and information by developing and implementing corporate security policies or defined rules that establish how information objects should be treated.
 These policies also keep employees and your larger organization safer by prominently—and publicly—publishing your commitment to security.

 With increased threats affecting businesses across the private sector, corporate security policies ensure your sensitive data is protected and properly used to the best of your ability.
-A thorough approach requires many layers of security, cutting-edge technology, and continuous maintenance to stay full-strength.
+A thorough approach requires many layers of security, cutting-edge technology, and continuous maintenance to stay at full strength.

 Arguably the most common source of digital compromise stems from user error and poor monitoring.
-Old or inactive employee accounts can easily and unintentionally share digital assets and open your enterprise up to risk.
-If disgruntled staff or old team members still have access to your secure data, you risk data breaches and other, more serious consequences.
+Old or inactive employee accounts can easily and unintentionally share digital assets and open your enterprise to risk.
+If disgruntled staff or senior team members still have access to your secure data, you risk data breaches and other, more severe consequences.

-Account Monitoring Compliance and Control policies encourage regular and thorough audits of your data in compliance with your security policy.
+Account Monitoring Compliance and Control policies encourage regular and thorough data audits in compliance with your security policy.
 These audits should make sure existing team members aren’t unintentionally violating account compliance, should keep illegal users from accessing your data, and maintain a current account of registered users.
-Consider designating internal technical experts to monitor existing accounts, create new ones, and terminate inactive ones as needed to prevent illegal or unmonitored activity.
+Consider designating internal technical experts to monitor existing accounts, create new ones, and terminate inactive ones to prevent illegal or unmonitored activity.

 An Acceptable Use Policy demonstrates your commitment to the security of your IT network and sensitive data, especially during a breach or audit.
 In addition to setting clear boundaries of acceptable use for employees, it also protects your enterprise against legal implications during these times.